ananyachibber21/Excel-For-Data-Science-and-Analysis/README.md

 *Choose a separator.
 It could be anything you need to use as a delimiter for separation between the two column.
 In case of a certain separator not available select "custom" from the drop down menu and choose the selector of your choice.
 Select the "New Column name" and press OK.*

 ![Img8](https://github.com/ananyachibber21/Excel-For-Data-Science-and-Analysis/blob/main/Screenshots/Img8.PNG)

-### Performing functions on an excel file is known as Data Cleaning.

 *The two merged columns appears to be something like this.*